christopheschwyzer/guides/tools/mobile-web-development.md

 ```

 Upload the `.der.crt` file to *Google Drive* and install it on your Android Device:

-Go to *Settings > Security > Credential storage: Install from storage* and select the certificate.
+- Go to *Settings > Security > Credential storage: Install from storage*
+- Select the certificate from your *Google Drive*